Examples

 • Some companies might not accept them

 They’re effective when you don’t have much direct work experience.
 The skills-based format prompts recruiters to determine your competency through transferable skills and knowledge.
-It positions you as a qualified professional by leaning more towards what you could offer to the company.

 Do Employers Prefer Skills-Based Resumes?